AlternativeInvesting.com

 FarmTogether works when you want lease income and land appreciation from farmland without becoming a direct farm operator yourself.

-FarmTogether only makes sense if the structure, fee load, and hold period line up with the way you are actually trying to make money.
+FarmTogether is worth considering if the access rules, return case, and hold period line up with the way you are actually trying to make money.

 Trust notes